-American actor best known for his portrayal of Nog on the sci-fi tv series Star Trek: Deep Space Nine.
+American actor, best remembered for his portrayal of Nog on the sci-fi tv series Star Trek: Deep Space Nine.
 This photo is from 2013.
 He mentioned on twitter "I was born with one kidney that didn't work very well, so I stopped growing at 5'"

 5ft 8 Rob and Aron @ LFCC 2013

 I am 5″ and am not classified as a “little person”.
 Being short means you're short.
 Being a little person means you have a genetic condition.

 Add a Comment14 comments

 4ft 10.65in (149cm)